BuildIt-Poland/immutable-web-platform/README.md

 * [docker vs nix](https://discourse.nixos.org/t/is-there-much-difference-between-using-nix-shell-and-docker-for-local-development/807)

 ## How to
+### Running clean cluster
+* `nix-shell --arg fresh true`

+> These ... below are already integrated with nix-shell! in case of local environment cluster is provisioned automatically, you can rerun using `push-docker-images-to-local-cluster`

 ### Building images from derivation
 * `nix-build nix -A functions.express-app.images --builders 'ssh://nix-docker-build-slave x86_64-linux' --arg use-docker true`
 * `docker load < result`